 This is the bomb that blows the lid off of any claim that Joseph Smith was visited by God in 1820.
 Because if God revealed Himself to Joseph Smith in 1820, as the later-dated first vision story maintains, then Joseph Smith would have known beyond any doubt that a Supreme-being did exist three years before his 1823 bedroom vision supposedly took place.

 Looking at the “official” first vision story below; one can see the same unique details between it and the bedroom vision story recorded in the earlier Mormon publication: the Messenger and Advocate, December, 1834.
 Both stories spell out religious excitement which resulted in the same four Smith family members converting to the Presbyterian faith:

 Sacred Grove Vision:

-(Official First Vision Story: The following account became the official version, it is considered Mormon Scripture; it’s found in the Pearl of Great Price, and Joseph Smith History, 1:7-20.
+The following account became the official first vision story, which is considered LDS scripture; it’s found in the Pearl of Great Price, and Joseph Smith History, 1:7-20.
 It was penned in 1838 and published in Times and Seasons, March 15, 1842, vol. 3, no. 10)